ricardoamj/Microbial-Mats-West-Antarctica/README.md

 Stamatakis, A. (2014).
 RAxML version 8: A tool for phylogenetic analysis and post-analysis of large phylogenies.
 Bioinformatics, 30(9), 1312–1313. https://doi.org/10.1093/bioinformatics/btu033

-##Citation

-## Contact
+Stanke, M., Schöffmann, O., Morgenstern, B., & Waack, S. (2006).
+Gene prediction in eukaryotes with a generalized hidden Markov model that uses hints from external sources.
+BMC Bioinformatics, 7(1), 62. https://doi.org/10.1186/1471-2105-7-62

 Wu, Y.-W., Simmons, B. A., & Singer, S. W. (2016).
 MaxBin 2.0: An automated binning algorithm to recover genomes from multiple metagenomic datasets.
 Bioinformatics, 32(4), 605–607. https://doi.org/10.1093/bioinformatics/btv638

-Stanke, M., Schöffmann, O., Morgenstern, B., & Waack, S. (2006).
-Gene prediction in eukaryotes with a generalized hidden Markov model that uses hints from external sources.
-BMC Bioinformatics, 7(1), 62. https://doi.org/10.1186/1471-2105-7-62
+## Contact

+If you need to ask questions, share your opinion, or offer support, please don't hesitate to contact us at ricardoamj00[at]gmail[dot]com.